CharlesParra-BatchService/BatchData-API-Explorer/README.md

    - Copy request payload or response to clipboard with one click
 7. Click "View API Documentation" at the bottom to see full API docs

+### Property Comparables Search
+1. **Quick Test**: Click the green "Quick Test" button to auto-fill with a sample subject address (622 W Palmaire Ave, Phoenix, AZ)
+2. Or fill in the subject property address manually:
+   - Street Address (required)
+   - City (required)
+   - State (required)
+   - ZIP Code (required)
+3. **Optional: Apply Quick Filters**
+   - Expand the "Quick Filters" section
+   - Click buttons in the **"Must Match ALL (AND)"** section to require properties to match all selected criteria
+   - Click buttons in the **"Match ANY (OR)"** section to find properties matching any of the selected criteria
+   - Selected filters are highlighted (blue for AND, purple for OR)
+   - Use "Clear All" to remove all filters
+4. **Optional: Configure Property Classification**
+   - Expand the "Property Classification" section
+   - Select property type categories to filter by (default: Residential)
+5. **Optional: Enable OR Criteria (Listing Status & Last Sale Date)**
+   - Check "OR Criteria - Listing Status & Last Sale Date" to enable
+   - Select one or more listing statuses (Active, Sold, Pending)
+   - Optionally set a last sale date range (from date and/or to date)
+   - Properties matching either the listing status OR the sale date range will be included
+6. **Optional: Configure Comparable Search Options**
+   - Expand the "Comparable Search Options" section
+   - Enable and configure any of the following filters:
+     - **Distance**: Set maximum distance from subject property
+     - **Bedrooms**: Set min/max bedroom delta (e.g., -1 to +2)
+     - **Bathrooms**: Set min/max bathroom delta (e.g., -0.5 to +1)
+     - **Stories**: Set min/max story delta (e.g., -1 to +1)
+     - **Living Area**: Set min/max percentage delta (e.g., -20% to +20%)
+     - **Year Built**: Set min/max year delta (e.g., -10 to +5 years)
+     - **Lot Size**: Set min/max lot size percentage delta (e.g., -30% to +30%)
+   - Check "Include Aggregate Metrics" to see summary statistics
+7. Click "Find Comparables"
+8. View the results:
+   - **Aggregate Metrics** (if requested) showing average price, price per sqft, and estimated value
+   - **Property table** with comparable addresses (50 properties per page)
+   - **Pagination controls** showing current page and total count
+   - Click any property row to open detailed modal view
+9. **Navigate between pages**:
+   - Use Previous/Next buttons to browse through results
+   - Page indicator shows current page and total pages
+10. **View property details**:
+    - Click any property to open detailed modal
+    - View all available property information organized by category
+    - Close modal to return to the list
+11. **Optional: View API details**
+    - Click "View Request & Response JSON" to see the raw API data
+    - Copy request payload or response to clipboard with one click
+12. Click "View API Documentation" at the bottom to see full API docs

 ## Technology Stack

 - React 18